To schedule an appointment, please call (415) 794-5243

-Many of my clients come to me looking for help with sex and intimacy is a subject about which many of my clients seek my help.
-I see people who have a desire to share deep parts of themselves, but experience barriers that keep them from doing so, patterns that seem to allow them only to go so far.
+Many of my clients come to me looking for help with sex and intimacy.
+I see people who have a desire to share deep parts of themselves, but experience barriers that keep them from doing so, patterns that put painful limits on their relationships.
 I have noticed that many people have a hard time asking for what they want from partners out of fear and shame.
 Together, we explore issues, address suffering, and find useful strategies to support wholehearted living.

 Natalie is a licensed mental-health professional in San Francisco.
 She also serves Berkeley, Oakland, and the Peninsula.

 870 Market St., Ste.
 1055